Eoghan Connolly

 Eoghan Connolly is an Irish sportsperson.
 He plays hurling with his local club Cashel King Cormacs and with the Tipperary senior inter-county team since 2021.

 Career

 Connolly made his league debut on 13 June 2021 against Waterford when he came on as a late substitute.

+He made his Championship debut on 21 May 2023 when he started in the half-back line against Limerick in the 2023 Munster Championship.

+On 20 July in the 2025 All-Ireland final, Connolly started at full-back as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.